DevExpress-Examples/wpf-dock-layout-manager-use-the-layout-upgrade-event-to-upgrade-a-layout-from-one-version-to-another/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->
-# WPF Dock Layout Manager - Use the Layout Upgrade Event to Upgrade a Layout from One Version to Another
+# WPF Dock Layout Manager - Upgrade layouts between versions

 You may have an application and [save/restore](https://docs.devexpress.com/WPF/7391/common-concepts/saving-and-restoring-layouts) its layout.
 If you change layout settings(show a panel, add another column, rearrange groups, and other), you can override these changes when you restore the layout.